Virgin Voyages

 We also contract with tour operators across various geographies and conduct site visits to ensure the operation is adhering to our operational standards and Virgin Voyages’ Tour Operator Code of Conduct, which includes upholding fair labor practices, such as the International Labour Organization (ILO) C138 Minimum Age Convention.

-Per the Virgin Voyages Code of Conduct, should instances of human rights violations be identified through site visits or assessments, Virgin Voyages reserves the right to discontinue contracts with its suppliers.
+In accordance with the Supplier Code of Conduct, should instances of human rights violations be identified through site visits or assessments, Virgin Voyages reserves the right to discontinue its contracts with its suppliers.

 Looking ahead, as we develop our Supplier Responsibility Program, we may require suppliers with a high-risk potential for human rights violations to complete self-assessments, third party assessments or conduct audits.